laffra/auger/README.md

       def getSpecies(self):
         return self.species

-With those two definitions, we can create a Pet and print it out:
+With those two definitions, we can create a `Pet` instance and print out some details:

     import animal
     import pet